 Yrjö and Hanna Foundation’s social housing cooperatives form the basis of a cross-generational community in the block.

 The goal was to build socially and environmentally sustainable city and to provide a neighbourhood-like residential experience with common spaces and a shared courtyard.

 One of the houses was proposed as a wooden apartment building, as part of an r&d project on developing a production model for carbon-neutral 4 to 8-storey wooden apartment buildings for urban centres.

-The housing design focus for the tallest building was on well-functioning urban family housing.
-The amount of bedrooms in the apartments can be be modified to meet family circumstances and needs.
-Flexible apartments have next door studios which are addable to the bigger apartment by simply opening a side door, offering greater flexibility over the life cycle of the residents and the apartment.
+The focus of housing design for the tallest building was on well-functioning urban family housing.
+The amount of bedrooms in the apartments can be modified to meet family circumstances and needs.
+Flexible apartments have next door studios which are addable to the bigger apartment by simply opening a side door, offering greater flexibility over the life cycle of the residents and the apartments.

-The adaptability of apartments offers flexibility over the life cycle.
+The adaptability of the apartments offers flexibility over the life cycle.

 *visualization Wide Visuals